-A study found that the combination of dong quai and chamomile could reduce hot flashes by up to .
-Read more about the benefits of this powerful plant.
+A study found that the combination of dong quai and chamomile could reduce hot flashes by up to

 The herb can also treat joint pain.
 For women experiencing symptoms of osteoporosis, it can be a good option for improving bone strength.